 The 2000th Test.
 Also, the 100th Test between England and India, Duncan Fletcher's 100th Test as coach, and one that bore the possibility of Sachin Tendulkar making his 100th hundred at the home of cricket.
 Burdened by these milestones, the Lord's Test got off to a slow start.
 The only drama on day one was Zaheer Khan pulling out of the attack after straining a hamstring.
 A weakened India struggled on day two, and watched Kevin Pietersen get his first century at home in three years, 202.
-Praveen Kumar joined him on the honours board with five wickets, as did Rahul Dravid, who made a fighting unbeaten hundred, which didn't help India avoid a big first-innings deficit, and an eventual loss - the first of eight defeats overseas in a row.
+Praveen Kumar joined him on the honours board with five wickets, as did Rahul Dravid, who made a fighting unbeaten hundred - though it didn't help India avoid a big first-innings deficit, and an eventual loss, the first of eight defeats overseas in a row.

 The beginning of England's tale of four wicketkeepers.
 When Richard Hadlee sent Bruce French to hospital in the first Test at Lord's, England needed a replacement keeper.
 Bill Athey donned the gloves for two overs, and then Bob Taylor - aged 45 and at the ground doing PR work for the sponsors Cornhill Insurance - sheepishly came onto the field and kept so impeccably that it seemed he'd never been away.
 The next day Hampshire's Bobby Parks stood in from after lunch, and then French resumed on the fourth day - for all of one ball, which was all it took to wrap up New Zealand's innings.
 Oddly, none of the four took any catches.

-At Headingley, a pivotal moment in an Ashes series.
-With the series locked at 1-1, Australia were 50 for 3 in reply to England's 172, Matthew Elliott poked at an away swinger from Mike Smith, and edged it gently towards first slip - where Graham Thorpe dropped it.
+At Headingley, a pivotal moment.
+With the series locked at 1-1, Australia were 50 for 3 in reply to England's 172, Matthew Elliott poked at an awayswinger from Mike Smith, and edged it gently towards first slip - where Graham Thorpe dropped it.
 It was a dolly.
 Off the very next ball, Dean Headley nabbed Steve Waugh, so the Aussies might have been 50 for 5.
 Instead their fifth-wicket pair of Elliott and Ricky Ponting, who made his maiden Test century in his first Ashes Test, added a soul-destroying 288.
 Elliott, 29 when he was dropped, plunged 170 daggers into Thorpe's heart.
 England were pummelled by an innings - and Smith, who himself later dropped Elliott, never did take a Test wicket.

 Lucky 13th for New Zealand.
 They had got close on a couple of occasions, not least on their previous visit in 1994, but at the 13th attempt, they won a Test at Lord's.
 The architects of their nine-wicket win were Chris Cairns, who took 6 for 77 to shoot England out for 186 in their first innings, and Matt Horne, whose even 100 ensured that the initiative was not lost.
 England, who had won an extraordinary match at Edgbaston to go 1-0 up, never recovered, and eventually succumbed 2-1.
 It was an inauspicious start to Nasser Hussain's tenure as captain.